A Survey on Scalable LoRaWAN for Massive IoT: Recent Advances, Potentials, and Challenges: Discussion Future Research Directions

 \subsection{Efficient Interference Cancellation Schemes}

-Interference cancellation is implemented either on the EDs or on the GWs to help decode multiple superposed LoRa signals transmitted using different SFs.
-Various signal processing methods can distinguish between interfered signals, such as FFT and Discrete Fourier Transform.
-Also, the capture effect may also be considered where only the strongest signal is decoded.
-Furthermore, frame preambles are identified from the received signal to decode the received signals effectively.
-Additional information should be exchanged, including the SF and CR used to transmit the data, which means extra energy consumption.
-These time-consuming methods will not be suitable when dealing with time-sensitive information and increase the cost of receivers not allowed in LPWAN networks suggested for low-cost and long-range communication.
-Therefore, a tradeoff between the cost and the network performance in terms of received packet rate should be considered when implementing this solution to cope with interfered LoRa signals.
+Interference cancellation is implemented on EDs or GWs to decode multiple superposed LoRa signals transmitted using different SFs.
+Various signal processing methods, such as FFT and discrete Fourier transform, can distinguish between interfered signals.
+The capture effect may be considered where only the strongest signal is decoded.
+Furthermore, frame preambles are identified from the received signal to decode them effectively.
+Additional information should be exchanged, including the SF and CR used to transmit the data, which requires extra energy consumption.
+These time-consuming methods are unsuitable when dealing with time-sensitive information and increase the cost of receivers not allowed in LPWANs.
+Therefore, a trade-off between the cost and network performance regarding the received packet rate should be considered when implementing this solution to cope with interfered LoRa signals.